SISTEM-ABSENSI/.github/profile/README.md

 - **Password**: `P3rt4m4xTurb0100%`

 ## User Registration
 To log in as a user, registration is required.
-During registration, the application automatically captures the device ID to bind the account to a specific device.
-This ensures security and prevents manipulation since the system uses device IDs instead of IMEI numbers.
+During registration, the application automatically captures the device ID to bind the account to a specific device

-## Features
-1. **Super Admin Login**
-   Access and manage system-wide settings using the provided super admin credentials.

-2. **User Registration and Device Binding**
-   - Users must register to create an account.
-   - Registration automatically binds the account to the user's device using the device ID.

-3. **Platform Access**
-   - **Dashboard**: Manage attendance data, schedules, and employee details through the web application.
-   - **Frontend**: Employees can mark attendance and manage schedules.

-## Notes
-- Ensure that the device used for registration is the one intended for system access, as the account is tied to the device ID.
-- For any issues or support, contact the development team.

-Enjoy using the Employee Attendance System!